MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/overview.md

 This is the recommended way to invoke Kusto functionality programmatically.
 A number of different libraries are provided:

-1. [**Kusto.Data (Kusto Client Library)**](./using-the-kusto-client-library.md), which can be used to query data, query metadata, and alter it.
+- [**Kusto.Data (Kusto Client Library)**](./using-the-kusto-client-library.md), which can be used to query data, query metadata, and alter it.
-2. [**Kusto.Ingest (Kusto Ingestion Library)**](./kusto-ingest-client-library.md), which makes use of Kusto.Data and extends it to facilitate data ingestion.
+- [**Kusto.Ingest (Kusto Ingestion Library)**](./kusto-ingest-client-library.md), which makes use of Kusto.Data and extends it to facilitate data ingestion.
-3. [**Kusto.Manage (Kusto Management Library)**](./kusto-management-client-library.md), which also makes use of Kusto.Data and extends it to make it easier to manage Kusto clusters.
-4. **Kusto.IntelliSense**, which provides functionality of query tokenization for Syntax Highlighting and IntelliSense rules.

 The **Kusto Client Library** (Kusto.Data) is built on top of the Kusto REST API, and sends HTTPS requests to the target Kusto cluster.

-The **Kusto Ingestion Library** (Kusto.Ingest) and **Kusto Management Library** (Kusto.Manage) both utilize Kusto.Data.
-All three libraries make use of the Azure APIs (e.g. Azure Storage API, Azure Active Directory API).
+The **Kusto Ingestion Library** (Kusto.Ingest) utilizes Kusto.Data.

+All of the above libraries make use of the Azure APIs (e.g. Azure Storage API, Azure Active Directory API).

 ## Python Libraries